rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ## That is the Question

 ???
-- This is my first time presenting like this, so let's talk about something really controversial.
-- Todd Little has a talk called "To Estimate or #NoEstimates, that is the question".
-I had seen the talk before coming up with this title, but it was unintentional.
-Maybe a Freudian slip but not a concious decision.
-  - I originally was going to call this Refactor.Rename(NE -> LE).
 - Who am I?
   - Nobody.
     - Just a software developer here in central OH.